I-Gray/ice-pack-allocation/README.md

 # Ice Pack Allocator 🧊
-Allocates a specified number of ice-packs to a customers box calculated by considering:
+Allocates a specified number of ice-packs to a box calculated by considering:
 - A range of defined temperature bands for different sized cool pouches
 - The predicted temperature for the postcode on the planned delivery date of the box
 - A set of configurable fall back constants for ranges not explicitly specificed in the range data